jamesmc1209/BlueBombLauncher/README.md

 # BlueBombLauncher
-An extension of bluebomb-helper.sh that creates a desktop launcher for thr exploit.
+An extension of bluebomb-helper.sh that creates a desktop launcher for the exploit.

 ## Installation: